 Employee onboarding is about integrating the new hire into the workplace and laying the foundation for her to succeed at work.
 The traditional onboarding lens treats onboarding as a one time event but to reap the benefits of employee onboarding, it has to be a continued effort which extends to a month or even a year depending on the role of the new hire.

+Ideally, there are four phases of employee onboarding.
+They are Initial development, Ongoing development, Retention, and Separation.
 A good onboarding program would start at least 2 weeks prior to the new hire’s joining date.
 You can enable new hires to fill out their W4s and I9s, sign and submit other important documents even before day one.
 Meanwhile you can get their laptop and network credentials set up, introduce them to peers or managers over emails, hand out handbooks or copies of important policies and finish all formalities, and save their first day for meaningful interactions.

 It’s a series of events that equips an employee and helps them to perform in their job.
 Orientation is a part of onboarding.